tc39/proposal-temporal/docs/plaindatetime.md

 **Parameters:**

-- `timeZone` (optional string or object): The time zone in which to interpret `dateTime`, as a `Temporal.TimeZone` object, an object implementing the [time zone protocol](./timezone.md#custom-time-zones), or a string.
+ - `timeZone` (string or `Temporal.ZonedDateTime`): the time zone in which to interpret `dateTime`, as a time zone identifier, or a `Temporal.ZonedDateTime` object whose time zone will be used.
 - `options` (optional object): An object with properties representing options for the operation.
   The following options are recognized:
   - `disambiguation` (string): How to disambiguate if the date and time given by `dateTime` does not exist in the time zone, or exists more than once.